 - Transfer student deadline: See Transfer Application Info

 In addition, the Application FAQ page is full of helpful information.

 This triannual newsletter provides updates on our Office of Admissions, relevant campus news and snapshots, and a calendar of important dates and deadlines pertaining to admissions.
 If you would like to receive this e-newsletter, please fill out the Counselor E-Newsletter Request Form.

-For need-based aid, students will need to fill out the FAFSA and CSS Profile by the February 15 financial aid deadline.
+To be fully considered for all sources of need-based financial aid, students should submit both the FAFSA and CSS Profile by the same deadline date as their chosen admission plan.
 Every student is automatically considered for merit-based academic scholarships, and students may apply for talent awards in Music and Forensics.

-- Total aid awarded to students in grants/scholarships, campus work opportunities, and student loans exceeded $43,000,000.
+- Total aid awarded to students in grants/scholarships, campus work opportunities, and student loans exceeds $61 million.

-- 24% of Lewis & Clark students were eligible for Federal Pell Grants.
+- 20% of Lewis & Clark students are eligible for Federal Pell Grants.